Equilibrium states for partially hyperbolic maps with one-dimensional center: Preliminary concepts

-Passing to the endomorphism case, we have $f: M \to M$ a local diffeomorphism, and we do not have an invariant splitting in general.
+Partial hyperbolicity means that the dynamics presents directions with hyperbolicity dominating a central direction.
+On our context, we have $f: M \to M$ a local diffeomorphism, and we do not have a global invariant splitting in general.
 Indeed, even if $E^c_x$ is trivial ($f$ is an Anosov endomorphism), the case in which there is an invariant splitting --- which we call \textit{special} --- is not robust \cite{przytycki1976anosov}.
 So the definition cannot be made by using a global invariant splitting.
 We can define partial hyperbolicity for splittings along given $f$-orbits or using invariant cones.

 \begin{definition} We say that a $C^1$ local diffeomorphism $f: M \to M$ is \textit{absolutely partially hyperbolic} if, for any $f$-orbit $\tilde{x} \in M_f$, we have a splitting $T_{x_i}M = E^u_{x_i} \oplus E^c_{x_i} \oplus E^s_{x_i}$, $i \in \mathbb{Z}$, such that \begin{enumerate} \item it is $Df$-invariant: $Df_{x_i}E^\sigma_{x_i} = E^\sigma_{x_{i+1}}$, $\sigma \in \{u, c, s\}$, for all $i \in \mathbb{Z}$; \item if $\tilde{x}, \tilde{y}, \tilde{z} \in M_f$, and $v^s \in E^s_{x_i}$, $v^c \in E^c_{y_j}$ and $v^u \in E^u_{z_k}$ are unit vectors, $i, j, k \in \mathbb{Z}$, then